snyamars/kismatic/docs/troubleshooting.md

 ## Failure during installation
 Kismatic keeps a record for all command executions in the `runs` directory.
 Inside `runs`, kismatic creates subdirectories that map to actions performed.
-For example, when running `kismatic install apply`, an `apply` directory is created in the `runs`, and a timestamped directory is created inside `runs/apply` for each execution of the command.
+For example, when running `kismatic apply`, an `apply` directory is created in the `runs`, and a timestamped directory is created inside `runs/apply` for each execution of the command.